-The definitive way to stop all bleeding is through the use of “well-aimed direct pressure.”
+The definitive way to manage bleeding is through the use of “well-aimed direct pressure.”
 But there are plenty of situations where creating pressure by hand and with bandages isn’t enough.
 Or there’s such rapid blood loss that you need something to buy you time while getting the hemorrhage under control.
 That’s when tourniquets come in.

 Tourniquets are used in thousands of emergencies every day.
 A recent five-year study showed that when civilians used a tourniquet the odds of survival increased a massive 600%.

 They’re such a handy and common tool that surgeons use tourniquets to keep blood from contaminating their workspace when performing something like a knee replacement.
 Blood pressure cuffs and the tubes nurses wrap around your arm when drawing blood are also types of tourniquets, just with different purposes.